szabgab/tech-talks/index.md

 Curated by [Gabor Szabo](https://www.linkedin.com/in/szabgab) [@szabgab](https://twitter.com/szabgab).

-## Do you have suggestions?
+## What are your favorite talks?

-I know quite a few speakers and presentations that are worth adding to the list, but there a lot more I don't know.
+I know a few speakers and presentations that are worth adding to the list, but there a lot more I don't know.
 I'd love to hear your recommendations.
 Specific presentations, a recommended speaker, or a recommended conference.
 All are welcome.
 Feel free to contact me with your suggestions via [LinkedIn](https://www.linkedin.com/in/szabgab) or [Twitter](https://twitter.com/szabgab).